getsentry/sentry-docs/src/collections/_documentation/performance/performance-metrics.md

 sidebar_order: 2
 ---

 Sentry's application monitoring product collects performance metrics.
 Performance metrics make possible a better understanding of how users are interacting with your application.
-By tracking metrics like Latency and Throughput in [LINK: Discover] or [LINK: Performance], Sentry provides you with a fuller, real-time picture of your application health, such as the occurrence of errors or performance issues.
+By tracking metrics like Latency and Throughput in [LINK: Discover] or [LINK: Performance], Sentry provides you with a fuller, real-time picture of your application's health, such as the occurrence of errors or performance issues.

 ## Apdex
-Apdex is an industry-standard used to track and measure user satisfaction based on the response times in your application.
+Apdex is an industry-standard metric used to track and measure user satisfaction based on response times in your application.
 Your Apdex score is a measurement of the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.

 - Below are the various components of Apdex and its formula:
     - T = Response time threshold for your target response time